2013 Chevrolet Impala Interior

 - "Cabin materials are serviceable, but Impala trails most like-priced rivals for quality feel.
 Plastic expanses dominate the cabin, giving it a budget look and feel." -- Consumer Guide (2011)

-Critics point out that the Impala can seat six when equipped with a front bench seat.
+The 2013 Impala can seat six when equipped with a front bench seat.
 However, one reviewer writes that the front bench isn’t very comfortable.
 Another says that back-seat headroom is good, thanks to a high roofline.
 The base Impala LS comes with cloth upholstery and a six-way power-adjustable driver’s seat.
 Leather upholstery, heated front seats and a power-adjustable passenger seat are available on LT and LTZ trims.

 - "We like that the roofline remains high as it moves rearward, a design that improves rear-seat headroom." -- Kelley Blue Book